 Tolls roads in Greece

 There are two major toll roads in Greece that you need to be aware of.
-One of them goes from Athens to Thessaloniki and the other from Athens to Peloponnesus.
+One of them goes from Athens to Thessaloniki and the other from Athens to the Peloponnesus.
 Tolls are collected at both manned and automated booths and can occur several in a single stretch of road so it pays to have a decent collection of small change or notes on you.
+In 2023 automated machines for credit card payments are being introduced.

 Also, be careful of fines.
 Police officers can fine you for anything from parking too close to a fire hydrant (yes, you need to keep a distance of at least 3 meters!) to using your car horn unnecessarily.
 However, fines cannot be collected on the spot.
 Instead, you will have to pay them at a Public Treasury office yourself within a period of 10 days.